 - 1. Driving from the school grounds during school hours is not permitted without office permission (Policy No. 5507). - 2.
 Speeding or careless driving on the school grounds and on streets bordering the school is not permitted. - 3.
 Sitting in cars during the school day is not allowed.
 (This includes the noon period.)
 If students wish to get into their cars for any reason during the day, they should get permission from the principal or his/her designee. - 4.
-Students must leave their cars after arrival atschool. - 5.
-Students will park in the designated parking area, northeast lot west of the football field the northwest parking lot is designated as staff parking.
+Students must leave their cars after arrival at school. - 5.
+Students will park in the designated parking area, northeast lot west of the football field; the northwest parking lot is designated as staff parking.
 Entrance can be gained from the north before and after school.
 Students may NOT park south of the School building on Walnut St. Students that park so that other students may not safely and conveniently move their car from the parking lot will be issued a one-hour detention. - 6.
+Motor vehicles and the parking lots are off limits during the school day.
+Any students who need to go to their vehicles must have permission from the principal and enter and exit from the main entrance - 7.
 When school is dismissed, students are urged to drive with caution.
-Please remember that the elementary school children are walking home. - 7.
-Students violating safe driving practices may be suspended and will be prohibited from driving their vehicles to school. - 8.
-During school hours, students may only ride in cars driven by parents or with written permission that has been approved by the office. - 9.
-Students may not drive behind the high school building between the hours of 7:30 a.m. and 4:30 p.m.
-Students must park in the designated parking lot.
+Please remember that the elementary school children are walking home.
+8. Students violating safe driving practices may be suspended and will be prohibited from driving their vehicles to school. - 8.
+During school hours, students may only ride in cars driven by parents or with written permission that has been approved by the office.